saakcy7/saakcy7/README.md

 - 👋 Hi, I’m saakcy
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning React js...
+- 🌱 I’m currently learning REACT

 <!---
 saakcy7/saakcy7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.